catalingavan/logbee.Documentation/source/on-premises/installation/azure/installation-guide.rst

 Click the **Save** button and **restart** the App Service for the new changes to be refected.

-Once the App Service has been restarted, you shoud now see the Logbee.Backend application running:
+Once the App Service has been restarted, Logbee.Backend should now be running:

 .. figure:: images/logbee-backend-app-service-running.png
     :alt: Logbee.Backend App Service running

-Update Logbee.Frontend App Service
+Configure Logbee.Frontend App Service
 -------------------------------------------------------

 For Logbee.Frontend, follow the same steps as for Logbee.Backend, with the exception of: